thedannywahl/inst-api/README.md

 [Download](https://github.com/thedannywahl/inst-api/releases) or clone the latest release and symlink the scripts to a location supported in your `$PATH`

 ## Dependencies
-The included scripts the following dependencies.
+The included scripts require the following dependencies.
 The scripts will attempt to install `npm` and `pip` dependencies if they're not found.
 System or built-in commands must be installed by the user.

 Not all scripts use all dependencies, but they will all ensure that their specific dependencies are met.
 E.g. `bridge` requires `python` but `canvas` does not, therefore `canvas` will not check for `python`.